cowboysysop/charts/charts/vertical-pod-autoscaler/README.md

 **TIP**: Specify the `--purge` argument to the above command to remove the release from the store and make its name free for later use.

 Optionally, delete the custom resource definitions created by the chart using:

+**WARNING**: It will also try to delete all instances of the custom resource definitions.

 ```bash
 $ kubectl delete crd verticalpodautoscalers.autoscaling.k8s.io